duniter/duniter/doc/Protocol.md

-sigStock    | Maximum quantity of active certifications made by member. sigValidity | Maximum age of a active signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT sigWoT      | Minimum quantity of active made certifications to be part of the WoT for distance rule msValidity  | Maximum age of an active membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer medianTimeBlocks | Number of blocks used for calculating median time.
+sigStock    | Maximum quantity of active certifications made by member. sigValidity | Maximum age of a active signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT xpercent    | Minimum percent of sentries to reach to match the distance rule msValidity  | Maximum age of an active membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer medianTimeBlocks | Number of blocks used for calculating median time.